aseldawy/CS167/Labs/Lab6/CS167_Lab6.md

 ```
 Notice that the return value of any SQL query is always a dataframe even if it contains a single row or a single value.

-3. The operation `code-filter` should count the records with a give response code.
+3. The command `code-filter` should count the records with a give response code.
 To do that, you will use the `filter` method.
 The easiest way is to provide the test as a string, e.g., `"response=200"`.
 Alternatively, you can use the expression `$"response" === 200`.
 For the latter, make use that you ipmort the implicit coversion using the statement `import spark.implicits._` in your program.
 The output should look similar to the following.
 ```text
 Total count for file 'nasa_19950801.tsv' with response code 200 is 27972 Total count for file '19950630.23-19950801.00.tsv' with response code 302 is 46573
 ```
-4. The operation `time-filter` should count all the records that happened in a time interval `[start, end]`.
+4. The command `time-filter` should count all the records that happened in a time interval `[start, end]`.
 You will use the `filter` function but this time with the `between` expression.
 Again, you can just provide the filter predicate as a string, i.e., `"time BETWEEN 807274014 AND 807283738"`, or as a Scala expression, i.e., `$"time".between(807274014, 807283738)`.
 This will be followed by `count` to count the records.
 A sample output is given below.
 ```text
 Total count for file 'nasa_19950801.tsv' in time range [807274014, 807283738] is 6389
 Total count for file '19950630.23-19950801.00.tsv' in time range [804955673, 805590159] is 554919
 ```
-5. The two operations `count-by-code`, `sum-bytes-by-code`, and `avg-bytes-by-code` will all look very similar.
+5. The commands `count-by-code`, `sum-bytes-by-code`, and `avg-bytes-by-code` will all look very similar.
 You first need to group records by response code using the `groupBy` function, i.e., `groupBy("response")` or `groupBy($"response")`.
 On the result, you should call the correct aggregate function, i.e., `count`, `sum`, or `avg`.
 The last two functions take a parameter which is the column name to aggregate, e.g., `sum("bytes")`.
 You can finally print the result using the `show()` command.
 The output should look like the following.
 ```text
 Number of lines per code for the file nasa_19950801.tsv +--------+-----+